idaholab/moose/modules/stochastic_tools/doc/content/source/samplers/CartesianProductSampler.md

 ## Example Input File Syntax

-The following input file snippet demonstrates the creation of a CartesianProductSampler object with three variables.
+The following input file snippet demonstrates the creation of a CartesianProduct object with three variables.
 The variables are provided using triplets that provide the starting point, the stepsize, and the number of steps.
 For example, the triplet of `10 1.5 3` result in
 $(10, 11.5, 13)$.